 Step 1 – Paint Your Base Canvas

-It doesn’t matter if you are starting with a piece of wood, cutting board, canvas, bulletin board.
+It doesn’t matter if you are starting with a piece of wood, cutting board, canvas or bulletin board.
 The first thing to do is paint your base color.
 I used a paint sample from Home Depot so I didn’t have to buy a lot of the color.
 I recommend choosing a dark or vivid color as your base.

 Let this dry thoroughly.

 Step 2 – Set Your Stencil

 To make the stencil stay in place I used adhesive spray.
 It comes up easily after you are finished.
 I also pressed around the edges of the stencil with my fingers to seal it down as much as possible.

 Step 3 – Foam Roll Your Stencil

 I read quite a bit about how to paint stencils to avoid “bleed” before I tried my first one.
 I tested two methods.
 I blotted on with a foam paint brush (method 1) and I rolled on with a foam roller (method 2).

 The foam roller was 100% better.
 I used a tip I found which I think made the difference.
 Roll the paint on your roller and then roll the excess onto a paper towel.
 There isn’t as much paint on the roller at this point and then paint over your stencil.

 As soon as you are finished painting your stencil remove it from the canvas and set aside.

 Step 4 – Touch Up Any Mistakes